-When you create a Google Account for your child under 13, they can use Gmail to send and receive email.
+When you use Family Link to manage your child’s Google Account, they can use Gmail to send and receive email.

 How Gmail works

 For the most part, Gmail will be the same for children as it is for adults.
 There are only a few Gmail features that aren't available to children under 13 (or the applicable age in your country):

 - Ads: Google won't serve ads in Gmail, or process Gmail messages for advertising purposes.

 - Automatic forwarding: Children can't automatically forward emails to another email address.